My loved one is having suicidal thoughts. What can I do?

 • To reach Nacional de Prevención del Suicidio (Spanish) select "2"

 • Lifeline Options for Deaf + Hard of Hearing for TTY Users: use your preferred relay service or dial 711 then 988.
-You may also text 988, or chat function is available here at 988Lifeline.org
+You may also text 988, or chat with 988 at 988Lifeline.org

 • LGBTQ Youth & Young Adults:

-• The Trevor Lifeline provides 24/7 crisis intervention and suicide prevention services for LGBTQ youth & young adults ages 13–24 and can be reached at (866)-488-7386 or text “START” to 678-678
+• The Trevor Lifeline provides 24/7 crisis intervention and suicide prevention services for LGBTQ youth & young adults ages 13–24.
+Call (866) 488-7386 or text "START" to 678-678 to reach the Trevor Lifeline.

 • The Crisis Text Line provides a free, confidential texting service that is available 24/7 in the United States.
 They can be reached by texting HOME to 741741.

 You may wish to consult the Risk of Suicide page on NAMI’s website that discusses how to help when a loved one shows signs of suicidal thoughts.
-Also, the American Foundation for Suicide Prevention offers helpful guidance on how to help When Someone is at Risk.
+Also, the American Foundation for Suicide Prevention offers helpful guidance on how to help When Someone is at Risk

-Additionally, Speaking of Suicide.com is a website for individuals and their loved ones and survivors that provides extensive information on resources for help.
+Speaking of Suicide.com is a website for individuals and their loved ones and survivors that provides extensive information on resources for help.
 In particular, the website provides extensive information in its Friends and Family section on how to talk with and help someone who is having suicidal thoughts.

 Additional resources that may be of help: